alamshafil/auto-shorts/README.md

 - [ ] Add more tests
 - [ ] Add more documentation
 - [ ] Add support for more general video generation (e.g., long-form videos)
+- [ ] Fix external dependencies vulnerabilities (only on dev dependencies)

 **By Shafil Alam.**